 In 2019 the show celebrated its 100th year, and while it’s now a century old, it shows no signs of slowing down.
 More than 700,000 square feet of exhibit space, 42,000 attendees, and 2,300 exhibitors made it the biggest show yet.
 Total registration, including attendees and exhibitors, was over 65,000.

 This huge event continues to grow every year.
 It was announced that in 2020, the show will add a fourth exhibit hall to expand the ever-growing exhibitor tally.
 Both the National Restaurant Association Show and the industries it supports are busy growing.
 That means it’s a great place for exhibitors to kickstart a new phase of growth for themselves.

 Speakers and Sessions: The Lineup for 2020 Will Attract Big Attendance Numbers

-The 2020 lineup hasn’t been released, but it’s sure to be packed with fascinating exhibits, informative education sessions, and great speakers.
-In 2019, the lineup of speakers, sessions, and experiences included:
+The 2020 lineup is packed with fascinating exhibits, informative education sessions, and great speakers.
+It includes:

-- Culinary experience center and global food expo
+- A culinary experience center and global food expo

 - Startup Alley – An exhibition hall dedicated to startups and emerging companies